meta-logi/metaagent-support/nc-link-sink-plugin/README.md

-**nc-link-sink-plguin** is a NC-Link interface provider plugin for MTConnect Agents.
+**nc-link-sink-plugin** is a NC-Link interface provider plugin for MTConnect Agents.
 The plugin runs a NC-Link server inside the agent to serve NC-Link clients according to NC-Link Specification.

 MetaAgent configuration example using this NC-Link egress plugin:
 ```